dustinpfister/blog_posts/_posts/js-event-object.md

 ---
-title: Event Objects in vanilla javaScript
+title: Event Objects in javaScript a general overview
 date: 2020-07-23 12:11:00
 tags: [js]
 layout: post
 categories: js
 id: 686
-updated: 2021-11-08 13:01:25
+updated: 2021-11-29 09:11:55
-version: 1.66
+version: 1.67
 ---

 This post will be on the ins and outs of [event objects](https://developer.mozilla.org/en-US/docs/Web/API/Event) in client side javaScript.
-There are several properties and methods that are of key interest many others such as the [target property](https://developer.mozilla.org/en-US/docs/Web/API/Event/target) that is a reference to the element where the event happened.
+There are several properties and methods that are of key interest such as the [target property](https://developer.mozilla.org/en-US/docs/Web/API/Event/target) that is a reference to the element where the event happened.
 There are also a number of methods that are of interest also such as the [prevent default](https://developer.mozilla.org/en-US/docs/Web/API/Event/preventDefault) method that will stop default browser behavior for certain types of events like mouse and touch events.

-I forget about things like prevent default now and then, so maybe writing a lengthly post about that and the event object in general will help me to remember better.
-There is also a great deal to cover when it comes to these events objects, such as the fact that the properties and methods will differ a little from kind of event to another.
-There are also some advanced topics that come up when it comes to working with these objects, such as creating them with javaScript code and using them to simulate an event by way of a script.
+I forget about things like the prevent default method now and then, so maybe writing a long post about that and the event object in general will help me to remember better.
+There is also a great deal to cover when it comes to these event objects, such as the fact that the properties and methods will differ a little from one kind of event to another.

+There are also some advanced topics that come up when it comes to working with these objects, such as creating them with javaScript code and using them to simulate an event by way of a script rather than having to create them by some kind of manual action.

 <!-- more -->

 ## 1 - Some Basic event object examples in client side javaScript

 When I add [an event listener](/2019/01/16/js-event-listeners/) to an element with the addEventListner method, or one of the many element properties such as the on click property, I have to give a [callback method](/2019/03/25/js-javascript-callback/) that will fire each time that event happens.
 In this callback method the first argument will be a reference to an event object.
-This event objects has many useful properties and methods that can the be used in the body of this callback function.
+This event object has many useful properties and methods that can be used in the body of this callback function.

 Two major aspects of this kind of object that I use all the time is the target property, and the prevent default method, just to name a few things to work with when it comes to the typical kinds of event objects that I work with in client side javaScript.
 So maybe a good starting point would make use of those two properties and methods when it comes to some quick basic examples for just getting  started with event objects.
 When it comes to mouse events there is also the client x and client y properties also that can be used to get a window relative position of the event.

 So in this basic getting started type section I will be going over just a few simple getting started type examples of event attachment, and working with event objects in the event handlers that will be used.
 Although I will be keeping these examples very simple, this is still not a [getting started with javaScript](/2018/11/27/js-getting-started/) from an absolute beginner.
-Even in this basic section i assume that you have at least a little experience when it comes to the first steps of client side javaScript as well as [nodejs](/2017/04/05/nodejs-helloworld/).
+Even in this basic section I assume that you have at least a little experience when it comes to the first steps of client side javaScript as well as [nodejs](/2017/04/05/nodejs-helloworld/).

 ### - The source code examples in this post are on Gihub